tauri-apps/wry/MOBILE.md

 # Mobile Setup for Wry

-We evaluate [tauri-mobile](https://github.com/tauri-apps/tauri-mobile) to create a mobile project for both Xcode and Android studio.
+We use [tauri-mobile](https://github.com/tauri-apps/tauri-mobile) to create a mobile project for both Xcode and Android studio.

 ## Prerequisite